Running more efficient, productive, and inclusive meetings is something we all want, and our Meetings tool will help you accomplish this goal.

 - Click the New meeting button

-- Select Customize your own
+- Select Customize your own or Use template

 - Enter your meeting name, schedule the first session, and add a team